-ABOUT THE AIMS SOCIETY
+ABOUT THE CPIA DESIGNATION

-AIMS Society's roots date back to 1968, when The Firemark Society was founded as the first organization to honor elite property-casualty agents who demonstrated outstanding sales performance.
-Later, the Society established the Certified Professional Insurance Agent (CPIA) program, the industry's only marketing and sales-based insurance designation.
+The CPIA designation dates back to 1968, when The Firemark Society was founded as the first organization to honor elite property-casualty agents who demonstrated outstanding sales performance.
+Later, renamed the CPIA Society, the organization created the industry's only marketing and sales-based insurance designation, the Certified Professional Insurance Agent (CPIA).

-The organization was renamed the American Insurance Marketing & Sales Society to reflect the broader purpose to provide training, information and networking services to enhance the marketing and sales performance of all insurance professionals.
-Today, AIMS Society combines classroom education with online and 24/7 training options for even more skill-building opportunity.
-CPIA Seminars also provide CE credit in nearly all states.
+In 2004, the organization was again renamed to the American Insurance Marketing & Sales Society (AIMS Society) to reflect the broader purpose of providing training, information, and networking services to enhance the marketing and sales performance of all insurance professionals.